How Identity and Access Management (IAM) secures your cloud

 4. Improved regulatory compliance

-Cloud IAM is an effective part of cybersecurity compliance strategies.
+Cloud identity and access management is an effective part of cybersecurity compliance strategies.
 IAM tools are part of industry best practices in securing cloud resources.
 And they also feature audit functions that make proving compliance easier.

 IAM systems log access requests and user permissions.
 They track the removal of accounts and any delegations made by admin staff.
 This information is automated and ready to use in compliance tasks.